 In Scotland, shielding has been extended to the end of July, but in England there is not the same clarity.
 There is a risk that vulnerable teaching staff might feel pressure to return to work before it is safe to do so.
 What are the Government’s plans to enable staff who are shielding to continue to work remotely and deliver lessons in a safe environment?

 We are asking those who are extremely vulnerable and not in a position to return to work to provide their important work through remote learning and supporting the schools in what they do.
-That seems not a dissimilar approach to what is happening in Scotland.
+That approach seems not dissimilar to what is happening in Scotland.

 I join my hon.
 Friend in thanking all the teachers in Stoke-on-Trent.
 It has been great that schools there not only stayed open all the way through the pandemic for those children who are most vulnerable, and the children of critical workers, but that so many of them opened up last week and so many children came back.
 My hon.
 Friend mentioned unexpected costs as a result of coronavirus.
 Secondary and primary schools are able to bid into a fund to recover some of the costs that they might have experienced as a result of the pandemic.